The Oatmeal: Success

 The Oatmeal received 300,000 visitors in its first month and within 10 months had received 4.5 million visitors.
 Inman said in 2010 that The Oatmeal received more than 20 million page views per month; as of 2012 the site received 4 million visitors a month.

 Inman said in 2012 that The Oatmeal had a revenue of $500,000 a year.
 The Guardian considered the claim and found it reasonable given the site's visitor numbers.
 Fast Company described Inman in 2012 as a "millionaire".

 Campaigns for related products have also been successful.
 A fundraiser to develop and produce a card game called Exploding Kittens raised $8.8 million, and a game company co-founded by Inman received a $30 million investment in 2019.

 Inman appeared on an episode of Last Call with Carson Daly in 2010 and mentioned his web site.

-Exploding Kittens is being made into a Netflix series by Mike Judge and Greg Daniels.

 Awards

 The website was awarded the Eisner Award in the Best Digital/Webcomic category in 2014.
 In 2016, Inman received the Bob Clampett Humanitarian Award from San Diego Comic-Con, an award given "to people in comics and the popular arts who have worked to help others."